-The City agrees that it will, at a minimum, compensate in a manner consistent with the Fair Labor Standards Act.
+332. The City agrees that it will, at a minimum, compensate in a manner consistent with the Fair Labor Standards Act.
 No employee covered by this Agreement shall suffer any reduction in benefits as the result of the application of this language.

 III.X.
-AUTOMOBILE USE, ALLOWANCE AND PARKING; MUNI PASSES
+AUTOMOBILE USE, ALLOWANCE AND PARKING

-1. AUTOMOBILE USE AND ALLOWANCE (BUILDING INSPECTORS' ASSOCIATION, APP.
-B; SHEET METAL WORKERS, APP.
+1. AUTOMOBILE USE AND ALLOWANCE (SHEET METAL WORKERS, APP.
 J)

-- For the Building Inspectors' Association Automobile Use and Allowance provision, see Appendix B. - For the Sheet Metal Workers Automobile Use and Allowance provision, see Appendix J.
+333. For the Sheet Metal Workers Automobile Use and Allowance provision, see Appendix J. 2 .
+PARKING 334.

-2. PARKING

 Current employee parking practices at the locations identified below which have no direct cost to the City on facilities operated by City departments will continue subject to the availability of existing facilities for this purpose.

-364. MUNI

-1040 Minnesota 700 Pennsylvania Cable Car Barn

-365. DEPARTMENT OF PUBLIC WORKS

-2323 Cesar Chavez

-366. AIRPORT

-682 McDonald Road

-367. RECREATION & PARKS

-100 Martin Luther King Drive

-368. DEPARTMENT OF PUBLIC HEALTH

-Laguna Honda

-Laguna Honda will not charge for parking for one Teamster driver per shift, provided the parking space that is used is the space occupied by a City vehicle to be used by the driver.
+335. MUNICIPAL TRANSPORTATION AGENCY Effective 7/1/2013, MTA employees shall be required to pay for their own parking based on fees established by MTA.
+For MTA employees working at the Green Division Yard (2200 San Jose Avenue in San Francisco) and who are represented by Glaziers Local 718 or Sheet Metal Workers Local 104, parking will be provided, as available, free of charge, if parking is provided, as available, free of charge to any MTA employee represented by either IBEW Local 6 or IAM Local 1414.
+336. DEPARTMENT OF PUBLIC WORKS 2323 Cesar Chavez 337.
+AIRPORT 682 McDonnell Road 338.
+RECREATION & PARKS 100 Martin Luther King Drive 339.
+DEPARTMENT OF PUBLIC HEALTH Laguna Honda Laguna Honda will not charge for parking for one Teamster driver per shift, provided the parking space that is used is the space occupied by a City vehicle to be used by the driver.
+SFGH 340.
+WATER DEPARTMENT Millbrae Sunol Hetch Hetchy 1900 Newcomb Avenue

-SFGH

-369. WATER DEPARTMENT

-Millbrae Sunol

-Hetch Hetchy

-1900 Newcomb Avenue

-As long as the Maintenance Division is located at Pier 50, employees will have access to parking at either Pier 50 or Pier 90.
+341. As long as the Maintenance Division is located at Pier 50, employees will have access to parking at either Pier 50 or Pier 90.
 To the extent parking is made available at other job sites, employees will have access to such parking.
 When parking is not available at other job sites, the Port will provide transportation for employees from either Pier 50 or Pier 90 to the job site.'